katiestar99/ansible/docs/docsite/rst/user_guide/windows_faq.rst

 PowerShell and are meant to be run on Windows hosts.
 A list of these modules can be found :ref:`here <windows_modules>`.

-In addition, the following Ansible Core modules/action-plugins work with Windows:
+In addition, the following Assible Core modules/action-plugins work with Windows:

 * add_host
 * assert